IRAs, Roth IRAs and the Conversion Decision for Americans Living Abroad (2019)

 Understanding the Difference between a “Traditional” IRA and a “Roth” IRA

 Many investors will be familiar with the concept of the IRA (Individual Retirement Account), commonly referred to as a “traditional IRA.”
-These accounts allow taxpayers to contribute up to $5,500 of their earned income to an IRA account each year ($6,500 if over age 50) and receive a corresponding tax deduction (similar tax-deferred employer sponsored retirement plans such as 401(k)s have higher contribution limits).
-Therefore, a taxpayer in the 20% marginal tax bracket will get the immediate benefit of saving $1,100 on their current year tax bill ($5,500 x .20) if he makes a maximum contribution to a traditional IRA.
+These accounts allow taxpayers to contribute up to $6,000 (for 2019, $5,500 for 2018) of their earned income to an IRA account each year ($7,000 if over age 50, for 2019) and receive a corresponding tax deduction (similar tax-deferred employer sponsored retirement plans such as 401(k)s have higher contribution limits).
+Therefore, a taxpayer in the 20% marginal tax bracket will get the immediate benefit of saving $1,200 on their current year tax bill ($6,000 x .2) if he makes a maximum contribution to a traditional IRA.
 Investments in an IRA account grow tax-deferred until retirement.
 At age 59 ½ distributions can begin.
 Distributions are, in most cases 100% taxable at the owner’s marginal tax rate.
 Furthermore, starting at age 70 ½, minimum annual distributions based on the account owners life expectancy become mandatory.

 Restrictions apply that may prevent contributions from being made.
-Contributions amounts cannot exceed the actual amount of earned income (see below).
-Individuals covered by a qualified company retirement plan may be partially or completely prevented from contributing pre-tax dollars to an IRA (see Appendix A).
+Contributions amounts cannot exceed the actual amount of earned income.
+Individuals covered by a qualified company retirement plan may be partially or completely prevented from contributing pretax dollars to an IRA.

-Special Expat IRA Considerations: American citizens not resident in the U.S. may contribute to an IRA.
+Special Expat Considerations: American citizens not resident in the U.S. may contribute to an IRA.
 However, they must have earned income that is not excluded by the Foreign Earned Income Exclusion (FEIE) and the Foreign Housing Exclusion (FHE).
-For example, an American citizen employed abroad by a foreign corporation earning $85,000 a year who is able to exclude all of her U.S. income from taxation under the FEIE will have no “non-excluded” income from which to make an IRA contribution, and therefore cannot contribute.
-A higher income expat with $200,000 of earned income who applies a combination of the FEIEand FHE, or the Foreign Tax Credit to reduce their U.S. tax liability will be able to make a contribution.
+For example, an American citizen employed abroad by a foreign corporation earning $85,000 a year who is able to exclude all of her income from US taxation under the FEIE will have no “non-excluded” income from which to make an IRA contribution, and therefore cannot contribute.
+A higher income expat with $202,000 of earned income who applies a combination of the FEIE and FHE, or foreign tax credits to reduce their U.S. tax liability will be able to make a contribution.

 Even if a Traditional IRA is not permitted or does not make financial sense, a Roth contribution might make sense for an expat.